XenonRevival/XenonDioxide/README.md

 # Build instructions
 1) Git clone this repository or download as a zip.
 2) Install [Visual Studio 2022 Community](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&cid=2030&passive=false) and select the .NET desktop development workload in the installer.
-3) In the meantime, download the latest release of the launcher for the ROBLOX game clients.
+3) In the meantime, download the latest release of the launcher for certain files (which have been omitted for upload/download conveniency)
 4) Once installed, open the project .sln file in Visual Studio.
-Place the ROBLOX client folders from the Release into your source bin/Release
+Place the folders from the Release into your source bin/Release
 5) You should now be able to compile under the Release profile.

 # Credits